 \subsection{Swendsen-Wang algorithm}

 The MC simulation for the 2D-Ising model is conventionally performed using the Metropolis algorithm.
-Since this algorithm is based on local updates, near the critical temperature where the correlation length diverges, it faces the problem of critical slowing down.
-In order to tackle this problem, we have implemented the Swendsen-Wang cluster algorithm~\cite{Swendsen:1987ce, WANG1990565}, which is based on global updates of the spin configurations.
+Since this algorithm is based on local updates, it faces the problem of critical slowing down near the critical temperature, where the correlation length diverges.
+In order to tackle this problem, we have implemented the Swendsen-Wang cluster algorithm~\cite{Swendsen:1987ce,WANG1990565}, which is based on global updates of the spin configurations.
 This algorithm relies on the formation of bonds between every pair of nearest neighbours($ij$) that are aligned at a given temperature $T$, with a probability $p_{ij} = 1- \exp{ ( -2\beta J )}$, where $\beta = \frac{1}{k_BT}$ ($k_B \equiv$ Boltzmann constant).
 A single cluster is defined as all the spins, which are connected via bonds.
-The global update is defined as the collective flipping with a probability of $1/2$, on all the spins in each cluster~\cite{1969PSJJS..26...11K, Fortuin:1971dw}.
+The global update is defined as the collective flipping with a probability of $1/2$, on all the spins in each cluster~\cite{1969PSJJS..26...11K,Fortuin:1971dw}.
 This step works because of the so-called Fortuin-Kasteleyn mapping of the Ising model on the random-cluster model.
-Thus, global updates enable us to produce equilibrium configurations close to the $T_c$ with a few thermalisation steps.
+Thus, global updates enable us to produce equilibrium configurations close to the $T_c$ with a few thermalization steps.